markjprice/apps-services-net8/docs/ch01/dynamic-code.md

 # Working with reflection and attributes

 **Reflection** is a programming feature that allows code to understand and manipulate itself.

+> **Warning!** Reflection prevents the use of Ahead-of-Time (AOT) native compilation.
+If you want to use AOT, avoid reflection.

 An assembly is made up of up to four parts:

 - **Assembly metadata and manifest**: Name, assembly, and file version, referenced assemblies, and so on.
 - **Type metadata**: Information about the types, their members, and so on.